 Learn Relaxation Techniques

 Breathing exercises and/or visualization can be highly beneficial.
-Consider getting some initial instruction from a stress counselor, or rent or buy a DVD.
+Consider getting some initial instruction from a stress counselor, or learn more about this online.
 Then get into the habit of lying down for five or ten minutes a day and consciously practicing relaxation exercises.

 Schedule “Me Time” into your routine

-Schedule periods ahead of time that are strictly for you, whether for hobbies or for simply relaxing with a good book, spending time in the garden, or having a laugh with a friend.
+Schedule periods ahead of time that are strictly for you, whether for hobbies or for simply relaxing with a good book, listening to music, spending time in the garden, or having a laugh with a friend.

 Say “yes” when someone offers help.
 Whether it’s an offer to babysit a child or to stop by and check on a family member with diabetes, accept all assistance as great opportunities to relax and take care of yourself.